Safety training, while important, has gained a bad rep among the trainees.

 Invest In Creating A Unique Experience

-Chances are, many of your experienced employees have already taken some form of safety training with one of their past employers.
+Chances are, many of your experienced employees have already taken some form of safety training, including the crucial respirator fit test, with one of their past employers.
 Hence, many may feel like they already know what is going to be taught during your safety training session.

 While that may be true in some cases, it affects the interest and enthusiasm of the whole group of trainees.